monitorama/hackathon/README.md

 ## Present

 - Give a five minute lightning talk about the work you did during the day
-- Win prizes from Github and FitBit
+- Win prizes from GitHub and Fitbit

 ## Awards

+To be considered for an award, submit your hack via GitHub as a Pull Request, new repository, or gist and link it to an issue in this repository.
+Our panel will choose the most practical and useful hacks.
+Awards include stuff:

+- Fitbit
+- GitHub
-- Github service credits
+- Librato
-- FitBit
+- AppFirst